REALO2H/Graduation-Project/README.md

             for some reason,the algorithm is not able to detect the Macula or the notch, but we have a good lead

 11/26/2024: Macula detection resolved, for the time being, but it's not optimal and it still needs a lot of work

+1/31/2024: Yolo model was implemented to detect the Macula, optic nerver, and Notch.